quicwg/base-drafts/draft-ietf-quic-transport.md

 protected with 1-RTT keys are sent with short headers.
 The different packet types explicitly indicate the encryption level and therefore the keys that are used to remove packet protection.
-0-RTT and 1-RTT protected packets share a single packet number space.
-Initial and Handshake packets both have their own packet number space.
+0-RTT and 1-RTT protected packets share a single packet number space, while Initial and Handshake packets each have their own packet number space.

 Packets protected with handshake keys only use packet protection to ensure that the sender of the packet is on the network path.
 This packet protection is not